Wills, Trusts & Probate

 What happens if someone dies without a will in California?

-If a person dies without a valid will in California, their estate is distributed according to state intestacy laws, which prioritize relatives based on a predefined order.
-This process can be more time-consuming and may not align with what the deceased would have wished.
-Without a will, there is also no designated executor, and the court appoints an administrator.
-Establishing a valid will helps avoid this default distribution and provides clear instructions for asset management and inheritance.
+If a person dies without a valid will in California, their estate is distributed according to state intestacy laws, which allocate assets to relatives based on a statutory order.
+This default distribution may not reflect what the deceased would have wanted and can lead to outcomes that differ from personal wishes.
+Without a named executor, the court appoints an administrator to manage estate affairs and oversee distribution.
+Dying intestate can complicate and lengthen the administration process.
+Preparing a valid will and keeping it accessible avoids intestacy and provides clear directions that help families and the court handle the estate in a manner that aligns with the decedent’s intentions.

-How can I ensure my will is properly executed?
+How can I ensure my will is found when needed?